yuan-kuan/zasa/DEVLOG.md

     .chain(setRef(itemStore.name));
 ```

-Consider that this function will be call once user click on a "Edit Name" button.
-Now, as developer, you like to follow all the events happen after the click.
+Consider that this function will be called once the user clicks on the "Edit Name" button.
+Now, as a developer, you like to follow all the events that happen after the click.
 They are all, in 6 lines:

 1. We put `itemId` into a box, the Free Monad box.
 2. We hit the database to get the document for `itemId`.
 Chain because `get` return a Free Monad.
-3. We want to update the item document with new `name`: We use `map` and setting the lense with the new name.
+3. We want to update the item document with a new `name`: We use `map` and setting the lense with the new name.
 After step 2, our Free Monad will be containing a PouchDB document, so, we pass it into the `R.set` function to get a new document.
 4. Changed doc?
 Pass it back to the database. `.chain()` and `put`, should be obvious now.
 5. Our special version of `put` return the changed doc, instead of just the `rev` like normal PouchDB.
-We wrote our own interpretor afterall.
+We wrote our interpreter after all.
 So, we read the new name from the updated document, using lense.
 6. Lastly, we update the `itemStore.name` store variable with the new name.
 This will trigger Svelte and update our HTML next tick.

 That complete the cycle.
 No other side effect or services/component/listener will react to this mouse click.
-Everything that will and should happen, all lay out in this function.
+Everything that will and should happen, all laid out in this function.

 ### Free Monad and Dot Chaining